 The Jets hit the jackpot after selecting the Finnish sniper with the second-overall pick in the draft.
 Laine has put up 247 points in 305 career games, 138 of them being goals.

 Other notable players in this draft include Pierre-Luc Dubois, Matthew Tkachuk, Clayton Keller, and Mikhail Sergachev.
-All of these players are an elite talent in the league and can make their case to be the second-overall pick above Laine.
+All of these players are elite talent in the league and can make their case to be the second-overall pick above Laine.
 What sets him apart from the rest is the simple fact that he scores goals at an elite pace.
+In 2020, Laine was dealted to the Columbus Blue Jackets for Dubois.

 2017 – Kristian Vesalainen